vikingJason/5eVaultMain/content/2. DM Tools/Rules/Labours (5e Variant Rule).md

 *Boon: Your [[Constitution]] score becomes 12 if it is not already higher.*

-You must challenge and defeat 5 humanoids in a drinking contest each within a single minute of each other, and then continue drinking until you fall [[unconscious]].
+You must challenge and defeat 5 humanoids in a drinking contest each within a single minute of each other, and then continue drinking until you fall [[Unconscious]].
 Once you do so, the next time you wake up, you will have found that you have gotten a little bit more resilient than you were previously.

 ### Labors of [[Intelligence]]